 Ability to commute to or stay near the treatment facility for daily appointments

-This therapy is delivered in cycles of up to seven or eight weeks.
-The length of treatment is often dependent on the dose of radiation required to treat the cancer.
-Higher doses of radiation are given in shorter cycles, while lower doses of radiation are delivered over a longer period of time.
+This therapy is delivered in cycles of up to eight weeks.
+The length of treatment is dependent on the dose of radiation required to treat the cancer.
+Higher doses of radiation are given in shorter cycles.
+Lower doses of radiation are delivered over a longer period of time.

 During a therapy session, patients are positioned on a device that prevents the body from moving.
-Using markings made during the simulation session, the radiation therapist aims the radiation beam at the area of the body requiring treatment and administers the dose from a control room.
+Using markings made during the simulation session, the radiation therapist aims the radiation beam and administers the dose from a control room.

 Throughout the 30- to 90-minute treatment sessions, patients can communicate with their radiation therapist via a two-way intercom.
 The procedure is painless and carries a low risk of side effects and complications.